scurid-inc/docs/docs/gettingStartedMicroscurid.md

-## Getting Started with Microscurid
+## Getting Started with MicroScurid

 ### Overview

-Microscurid-c is the C implementation of some of the features from Scurid Edge Agents.
+MicroScurid-c is the C implementation of some features from Scurid Edge Agent.
-Microscurid-c can be used to generate identities and register them on the server via TLS communication on MCUs and Linux systems.
+MicroScurid-c can be used to generate identities and register them on the server via TLS communication on Microcontrollers(MCUs) and Linux systems.

-### Setting up
+For communication with Scurid Server it utilizes data structures defined and governed by standard proto buffers, via Nanopb library.

+### Getting access to the library

-Contact us at TODO: email address or link
+Contact us at info@scurid.com

 ### Platform Details